tecoevo/tecoevo.github.io/pages/positions.md

 * relevant certificates, preprints, and
 * names and contact details of at least two potential referees.

-**Deadline: 15th of October 2023**

 Applications will be processed as received.
-The positions starts as soon as possible.
+The position starts as soon as possible.
 For further information, please contact
 Prof. Dr. Chaitanya S. Gokhale, CCTB University of Würzburg, Germany, by e-mail (see above) or browse this site.